-It's not uncommon for a fan controlled by your Honeywell thermostat to run before heating kicks in or after cooling stops.
-But, a HVAC fan that won't turn off and runs on its own for hours can be indicative of a problem.
+It's not uncommon for a Honeywell thermostat fan won't turn off but an HVAC fan that won't turn off and runs on its own for hours can be indicative of a problem.

 1. Thermostat Settings